nebrius/conditional-reduce/README.md

 ## API

-Note: the function definitions below use the [TypeScript](https://www.typescriptlang.org/) definitions for clarity.
+Note: the signatures below use the [TypeScript](https://www.typescriptlang.org/) definitions for clarity.
 The types are _not_ enforced in pure JavaScript, so in theory you can mix and match, but honestly I never tested that scenario and have no idea what will happen.

 If you're not familiar with TypeScript syntax, there are basically three things you need to know:

 1. A variables type is specified after the variable name, and separated by a `:`.
 For example, `x: number` means we have a variable named `x`, and it's a number.
 2. A `?` after the variable name and before the `:` means that the variable is optional
 3. A variable name or type followed by `<T>` means that it takes in a [generic type](https://www.typescriptlang.org/docs/handbook/generics.html) called `T`, i.e. a placeholder type that the caller fills in. `T` can be any type, but all references to `T` are of the _same_ type, whatever it may be.
-This type is supplied by the user when calling the function (see TypeSCript examples above).
+This type is supplied by the user when calling the function (see TypeScript examples above).

-### IConditionalDictionary
+## Conditional Dictionaries

-Conditional dictionaries are at the core Conditional Reduce.
-These are analogous to the `case` statements in a `switch` statement.
-Here is the TypeScript definition of the dictionary
+**Signature:**

 ```typescript
 interface IConditionalDictionary<T> {